Shewiiii/SpotifyDL/README.md

 > ```

 ## Config
-You can change the following in the `config.py` file:
+You can change the following in `config.py`:
 - Track folder
 - Reveal songs in file explorer after download
 - Try FLAC files download (will probably not work)